Photovoltaic solar energy: what it is and how it works

 Photovoltaic installations are divided into two main categories according to their relationship with the electrical grid:

-These photovoltaic systems are connected to the public electrical grid.
+These photovoltaic systems are connected to the public power grid.
 In this approach, solar panels generate electricity when sunlight is available.
-If electricity production exceeds local demand at that time, the excess is injected into the electrical grid.
-In exchange, the system owner can receive credits or compensation for the electricity generated, often called "net metering."
+If electricity production exceeds local demand at the time, the excess is fed into the power grid.
+In return, the system owner can receive credits or compensation for the electricity generated, often referred to as “net metering.”

 This approach is common in urban and commercial areas and can include large photovoltaic plants or solar parks that generate electricity on a large scale.